Nautical fiction: Late 19th century

 The importance of naval power in maintaining Britains' vast worldwide empire led to numerous novels with nautical themes.
 Some of these just touch on the sea, as with Sylvia's Lovers (1863) by Elizabeth Gaskell, where the nautical world is a foil to the social life ashore.
-However, British novelists increasingly focused on the sea in the 19th century, particular when they focus on the upper classes.
-In such works sea voyages became a place for strong social commentary, as, for example Trollope's John Caldigate (1877), in which Trollope depicts a character travelling to Australia to make his fortune, and Wilkie Collins's Armadale (1866), which follows gentlemen yachting.
-Likewise William Clark Russell's novels, especially the first two, John Holdsworth, Chief Mate (1875) and The Wreck of the Grosvenor (1877), both of which highlight the social anxieties of Victorian Britain.
+However, British novelists increasingly focused on the sea in the 19th century, particularly when they wrote about the upper classes.
+In such works sea voyages became a place for strong social commentary, as, for example Anthony Trollope's John Caldigate (1877), in which he depicts a character traveling to Australia to make his fortune, and Wilkie Collins's Armadale (1866), which follows gentlemen yachting.
+Likewise William Clark Russell's novels, especially the first two, John Holdsworth, Chief Mate (1875) and The Wreck of the Grosvenor (1877), both highlight the social anxieties of Victorian Britain.

 At the same time that literary works embraced the sea narrative in Britain, so did the most popular novels of adventure fiction, of which Marryat is a major example.
-Critic John Peck emphasises this subgenre's impact on boys' books.
+Critic John Peck emphasizes this subgenre's impact on boys' books.
 In these novels young male characters go through—often morally whitewashed—experiences of adventure, romantic entanglement, and "domestic commitment".
-Charles Kingsley is the most definitive writers of this genre, writing over one hundred boys' books, "many with a maritime theme", including Westward Ho!.
+Charles Kingsley is the most definitive writer of this genre, writing over one hundred boys' books, "many with a maritime theme", including Westward Ho!.
 Other authors include R. M. Ballantyne, The Coral Island (1858), G.A.
 Henty, Under Drake's Flag (1882), Robert Louis Stevenson, Treasure Island (1883), and Rudyard Kipling, Captains Courageous (1897), all of which were also read by adults, and helped expand the potential of naval adventure fiction.
 Other novels by Stevenson, including Kidnapped, Catriona, The Master of Ballantrae, and The Ebb-Tide (co-authored with Lloyd Osbourne) have significant scenes aboard ships.